 - Recommend composite indicator approaches and implementation strategies.

 On 7 April 2011, a workshop on sustainability indicators (focus on resource efficiency) took place in Prague.
 The event was organised by the Charles University Environment Center (CUEC) and focused on resource efficiency policy.
-Here are the agenda [pdf, 183 KB, English], the information about the speakers [pdf, 156 KB, English] and the presentations [pdf, English].
+The presentations [pdf, English] are available for download.

 On 7 July 2011, a workshop on sustainability indicators (focus on green growth and green innovation) will take place in Berlin (Germany).
 This event is organised by the Ecologic institute.
 It aims to discuss and share experiences on how to improve the use of indicators to assess the progresses on economic and sustainability goals, with a focus on green growth and green innovation policies.
 Here is the agenda [pdf, 476 KB, English].